Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Introduction

 Problems in robotics may also serve as potential applications for our problem setup.
 For example, consider the scenario where a robot performs a task with certain parameters given by the variable $\mathbf{x}$, but that there also exists a parameter $s$ indicating the \emph{speed} (or more generally, any measure of ``caution'' with lower values being more cautious) at which the task is attempted.
 Then, one may seek to optimise the parameters while ensuring that $s$ is never pushed too high to become unsafe, leading to a natural monotonicity constraint.
-In this application, it may be more natural to have separate functions $f$ and $g$ for measuring reward and safety, and we discuss such variations in Section \ref{sec:algo}.
+We explore a simple inverted pendulum problem of this kind in Section \ref{sec:exps}.
+We note that in some cases, it may be more natural to have separate functions $f$ and $g$ for measuring reward and safety, and we discuss such variations in Section \ref{sec:algo}.